Zakynthos sailing holidays

 • In the wider NMPZ area you should travel at low speed to avoid colliding with turtles; no spear fishing is allowed.
 Note, that the inhospitable Strofades isles 25 NM to the south Lat Long are also a protected Marine Park.

-Lamentably, the beaches where turtles lay their eggs are invaded by immense amounts of sun bathing tourists during the day, while in the evening the ubiquitous loud bars produce enough light polution to desorientate the turtles.
-You might want to look at some heartening photos of the turtle conservation efforts
+Lamentably, the beaches where turtles lay their eggs are invaded by immense amounts of sun bathing tourists during the day, while in the evening the ubiquitous loud bars produce enough light polution to desorientate the turtles, although there are turtle conservation efforts.

 Not surprisingly, we have seen more – and larger – Caretta caretta in the Northern Sporades and in Monemvasia.

-To appreciate Zakynthos in its entirety → sail in April or earlier, which also means less “humans”…
+To appreciate Zakynthos in its entirety, aim to sail in April or earlier, which also means less “humans”…

-Porto Vromis - Πόρτο Βρώμη (Vroma in GWP) is one of the best anchorages on the island, sheltered in pleasant surroundings.
+Pórto Vrómi - Πόρτο Βρώμη (Vroma in GWP) is one of the safer anchorages on the island especially if you find yourself attached to a buoy; sheltered in pleasant surroundings; anchor in 10 – 15 m.
 Halfway in there is the Stamatis cave, and outside the inlet you can explore even more sea caves north of Giannaki rock.

-Solid holding in sand / weed / rocks / chains so wise to use a tripline; taverna in the narrow east cove where there is a rough quay near the beach, which is largely claimed by tripper boats (→ Navagio) and fishermen.
+Solid holding in sand / weed / rocks / chains / discarded-ropes, etc so vital to use a tripline; the mostly shallow quays are largely claimed by tripper boats (towards Navagio obviously) and fishermen.

 Sailing south-east, away from Vromi bay, with the distinctive silhouette of Ayios Ioannis island at sunset.